-- Valuation of environmental or other credits: Because of regulatory or policy frameworks, some alternative fuels could earn environmental, tax, or other types of credit, such as a RIN credit under the U.S. RFS2 program.2 While it is recognized that these credits can help reduce the purchase price of alternative jet fuel, airlines find it difficult to evaluate those credits over the long run given uncertainties in the market for those credits and lack of visibility into the stability of those regulatory or policy frameworks.
-Thus, airlines may not value those credits and, therefore, avoid taking the risk associated with them. - Alternative fuels currently do not appear to provide value as a hedge instrument: It is possible that alternative jet fuel may provide price diversification to an airline with respect to conventional fuel.
+- Flexibility in pricing mechanism: Airlines are open to different pricing mechanisms.
+For example, they can consider indexing to the price of conventional jet fuel (current or forward curve) and indexing to the price of conventional fuel accompanied by a price collar.
+They are also open to considering indexing to various commodities other than crude oil. - Valuation of environmental or other credits: Because of regulatory or policy frameworks, some alternative fuels could earn environmental, tax, or other types of credit, such as a RIN credit under the U.S. RFS2 program2 or the emerging ICAO CORSIA system.3 While it is recognized that these credits can help reduce the purchase price of alternative jet fuel, airlines find it difficult to evaluate those credits over the long run given uncertainties in the market for those credits and lack of visibility into the stability of those regulatory or policy frameworks and associated markets.
+Thus, the airlines are likely to take the risk associated with such credits into account when discussing their potential role and value in a purchase agreement. - Alternative fuels currently do not appear to provide value as a hedge instrument: It is possible that alternative jet fuel may provide price diversification to an airline with respect to conventional fuel.
 However, given the nascent nature of the commercial alternative jet fuel industry and associated price history, airlines are unable to quantify the value of a potential hedge.
 A viable hedge requires market liquidity (i.e., a high volume of bids and asks), which is highly unlikely for renewable jet fuel both based on the scarcity of volume and based on experience that even the market for conventional jet fuel is illiquid.
 This is evidenced by the fact that airlines rarely hedge jet fuel; instead, those that opt to hedge typically hedge crude oil, heating oil or comparable liquid commodities.
 In addition, it is helpful to keep in mind that airline attitudes with respect to hedging are very different, with some airlines having extensive hedging portfolios and others not hedging at all. - Small premiums combined with cooperative purchases: Airlines are generally willing to explore the possibility of purchasing small amounts of alternative fuel as a group.
 In such a scenario, they may be willing to pay a small premium for the alternative fuel provided that it would be a meaningful step toward commercialization.
 A cooperative purchase agreement with a "step-up" clause would allow airlines to spread the risk amongst them while assuring producers that the contracted volumes collectively would be purchased by the group.